guardian/source/packages/@guardian/source-react-components-development-kitchen/components/editorial-button/README.md

-# Button
+# EditorialButton

 This is the editorial version of the core `Button` coomponent.
 This editorial version requires the `format` prop and uses that to override `Button` styles based on `format.theme`

-Also exported is `LinkButton` which, like in core, offers a href version of the buttom
+Also exported is `EditorialLinkButton` which, like in core, offers a href version of the buttom

 ## Install